-These skills are taught within the context of family life, taking care to make sure that there is no stigmatisation of children based on their home circumstances.
-See Appendix 2 for an overview of curriculum content taught.
+These skills are taught within the context of family life.
+See Appendix 2 for an overview of curriculum content taught in each year group.

 Pupils in Year 5 and Year 6 also receive stand-alone sex education sessions.
-Please see Appendix 3 for information about what is covered.
+Please see Appendix 2 for information about what is covered.
 Parents have the right to withdraw their child from these sessions.
 Information will be provided to parents regarding the curriculum content of these sessions.
 If a parent is considering withdrawing their child from these sessions, we encourage them to speak to the Headteacher.